-/24/ Unicom currently guaranties committed lines of bank credit available to a Non-Utility Subsidiary for \$ 400 million (from a group of 20 banks) which expire on December 15, 2000.
+/20/ Unicom currently guaranties committed lines of bank credit available to a Non-Utility Subsidiary for \$400 million (from a group of 20 banks) which expire on December 15, 2000.
 This facility and guarantee may remain in place at Exelon following the Merger.
-The credit agreement was extinguished on August 7, 2000.